SPAL shock Sassuolo to book Italian Cup quarter-final clash with Juventus - RFI

 SPAL took the lead just after Djuricic's exit with Simone Missiroli finishing off a Demba Seck cross with Lorenzo Dickmann volleying in the second just before the hour against their rivals who are fifth in Serie A.

-SPAL next meet former 13-time winners Juventus who beat Genoa 3-2 on Wednesday after the match went to extra time.
+SPAL will face Juventus on January 26 after the former 13-time winners beat Genoa 3-2 on Wednesday after the match went to extra time.

+In-form Atalanta also advanced 3-1 past Cagliari, to set up a meeting with either Lazio or Parma.

+Cagliari goalkeeper Guglielmo Vicario pulled off a string of saves for the Sardinians before Luis Muriel set up Aleksei Miranchuk to fire in the opener just before the break.

 © 2021 AFP